 Failure

-The coq.error aborts the execution of both Elpi and any enclosing LTac context.
-This failure cannot be catched by LTac.
+The coq.error aborts the execution of both Elpi and any enclosing Ltac context.
+This failure cannot be caught by Ltac.

 Library functions of the assert! family call, by default, coq.error.
 The flag @ltacfail!
-N can be set to alter this behavior and turn erros into calls to coq.ltac.fail N.
+N can be set to alter this behavior and turn errors into calls to coq.ltac.fail N.

 Elpi Tactic abort.